Recherche, Tasmania

-Recherche is a rural locality in the local government area of Huon Valley in the South-east region of Tasmania.
+Recherche is a rural locality on the shore of Recherche Bay in the local government area of Huon Valley in the South-east region of Tasmania.
 It is located about 78 km south-west of the town of Huonville.
-The 2016 census has a population of 8 for the state suburb of Recherche.
+The 2016 census recorded a population of 8 for the state suburb of Recherche.

 History

 Recherche is a confirmed suburb/locality.

 Geography

 The Tasman Sea forms much of the eastern boundary.

 Road infrastructure

 The C636 route (South Cape Road / Cockle Creek Road) enters from the north-east and runs generally south until it reaches the south-eastern corner, where it ends.